jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 **Compositioning and masking tool** A dedicated tool for masking and simple compositioning will be provided instead of making the timeline editing more complex by adding these features as part of the main workflow.

 **Single filter resizing** This is a frequently asked feature.

-**Trimming with arrow keys** In many cases this will be more a precise and relaxed way of choosing in and out frames for trims.

 **Slowmotion forward playback for JKL scrubbing** This needs special casing to work for technical reasons, and because of that has not been added so far.